Travancore: 19th and early 20th centuries

 A famine in 1943 claimed approximately 90,000 lives in Travancore.

 However, his prime minister, Sir C. P. Ramaswami Iyer, was unpopular among the communists of Travancore.
 The tension between the Communists and Iyer led to minor riots.
 In one such riot in Punnapra-Vayalar in 1946, the Communist rioters established their own government in the area.
 This was put down by the Travancore Army and Navy.
-The prime minister issued a statement in June 1947 that Travancore would remain an independent country instead of joining the Indian Union; subsequently, an attempt was made on his life, following which he resigned and left for Madras, to be succeeded by Sri P.G.N.
-Unnithan.
-According to witnesses such as K.Aiyappan Pillai, constitutional adviser to the Maharaja and historians like A. Sreedhara Menon, the rioters and mob-attacks had no bearing on the decision of the Maharaja.
-After several rounds of discussion and negotiation between Sree Chithira Thirunal and V.P.
-Menon, the king agreed that the Kingdom should accede to the Indian Union on 12 August 1947.
-On 1 July 1949 the kingdom of Travancore was merged with the kingdom of Cochin and the short-lived state of Travancore-Kochi was formed.
+The prime minister issued a statement in June 1947 that Travancore would remain an independent country instead of joining the Indian Union; subsequently, an attempt was made on his life, following which he resigned and left for Madras, to be succeeded by Sri P. G. N. Unnithan.
+According to witnesses such as Aiyappan Pillai, constitutional adviser to the Maharaja and historians like A. Sreedhara Menon, the rioters and mob-attacks had no bearing on the decision of the Maharaja.
+After several rounds of discussion and negotiation between Sree Chithira Thirunal and V. P. Menon, the king agreed that the kingdom should accede to the Indian Union on 12 August 1947.
+On 1 July 1949 the kingdom of Travancore was merged with the kingdom of Cochin and the short-lived state of Travancore–Kochi was formed.